Tangerines and oranges are citrus fruits that are often confused for one another.

 Tangerines and oranges are both members of the citrus family, but they are different fruits.

-Tangerines are a richer source of vitamin A, while oranges offer more vitamin C and fiber per serving.
+Tangerines appear to be a richer source of vitamin A, while oranges might offer more vitamin C and fiber per serving.

 Oranges are also more rounded and larger, while tangerines are more flattened and petite, making them a great on-the-go snack.